databendlabs/databend/tests/logictest/README.md

 complete.py can auto-complete test file for you, It does as follow steps:

 1. Get SQLs from source-file, whether an SQL file or logictest file.
-2. Execute SQL one by one, if SQL fetches results, add statement query; if SQL fetches nothing, add statement ok; if SQL gets an error, add statement error.
+2. Execute SQL one by one, if SQL fetches results, add query; if SQL fetches nothing, add statement ok; if SQL gets an error, add statement error.

 ### Usage